schernova/schernova.github.io/_pages/about.md

   - /about.html
 ---

+My research and teaching interests lie at the intersection of robotics, machine learning, human–robot interaction, and explainable AI.
+I am particularly interested in how intelligent robotic systems can operate robustly and transparently in complex, human-centered environments.

-I am an Associate Professor in the School of Interactive Computing at Georgia Tech.
-I direct the Robot Autonomy and Interactive Learning (RAIL) lab, where we work on developing robots that are able to effectively operate in human environments.
-My research interests span robotics and artificial intelligence, including semantic reasoning, adaptive autonomy, human-robot interaction and explainable AI.
-Please visit the RAIL lab website for a description of our latest projects.
+I direct the [Robot Autonomy and Interactive Learning (RAIL) Lab](https://rail.gatech.edu/), where we develop algorithms and systems that enable robots to act autonomously over long time horizons, reason under uncertainty, and interact effectively with people.
+Our work spans robot planning and learning, perception in unstructured environments, multi-robot coordination, and human-aware decision-making, with an emphasis on building systems that are interpretable, adaptive, and deployable outside of highly controlled settings.
+Please visit the RAIL Lab website or Google Scholar for descriptions of our ongoing and recent projects.

-I also serve as the lead for the NSF AI Institute for Collaborative Assistance and Responsive Interaction for Networked Groups (AI-CARING), whose mission is to develop the next generation of personalized collaborative AI systems that improve the quality of life and independence of aging adults living at home.
+I also serve as Executive Director and Principal Investigator of the NSF AI Institute for Collaborative Assistance and Responsive Interaction for Networked Groups (AI-CARING).
+AI-CARING’s mission is to develop the next generation of personalized, collaborative AI systems that support aging adults living independently at home.
+The Institute brings together researchers across AI, robotics, human–computer interaction, ethics, and the social sciences to develop foundational technologies, evaluation frameworks, and deployment methodologies that emphasize trust, transparency, and real-world impact.

+In addition to my research, I contribute to the broader robotics community through professional service.
+I serve as Senior Editor for IEEE Transactions on Human-Robot Interaction (THRI) and IEEE Robotics and Automation Letters (RA-L) (HRI area), am a member of the Board of Directors for the Conference on Robot Learning (CoRL), and serve on the Senior Program Committee for ICRA 2025.
+In 2026, I also serve as Interim Associate Director of Georgia Tech’s Institute for Robotics and Intelligent Machines (IRIM).

 Here is a copy of a faily recent CV.